2025 Preakness Stakes betting guide and tips

 • Superfecta bet predicts four horses in the correct order for first through fourth place.

 At the first Preakness Stakes in 1873, Survivor won by a considerable margin of 10 lengths.
-True to his name, Survivor then continued to hold the record for the greatest margin of victory for a total of 131 years.
+True to his name, Survivor held the record for the greatest margin of victory for 131 years.
+The mark was eventually beaten in 2004 by Smarty Jones, who finished by a margin of 11.5 lengths.

-The record was only awarded in 2012.
-Then it was discovered that a timer malfunction had occurred, which required a recalibration and recalculation.
 The jockey who holds the most Preakness Stakes’ wins is Eddie Arcaro with six wins in the 1940s and 1950s.

 YearHorseJockeyTime